Asentum

 TL;DR

-Asentum is five layers stacked on JavaScript: HTTP peer fan-out at the bottom, Tendermint-style BFT consensus on top of that, a Sparse Merkle Tree for state, a Hardened JavaScript sandbox for contract execution, and a JSON-RPC interface at the top.
+Asentum is five layers stacked on JavaScript: ANT plus HTTP networking at the bottom, Tendermint-style BFT consensus on top of that, a Sparse Merkle Tree for state, a Hardened JavaScript sandbox for contract execution, and a JSON-RPC interface at the top.
 Every layer is JavaScript, every layer uses post-quantum cryptography for signatures, and the whole thing runs as a single Node.js process that fits on a Raspberry Pi 4.

 The stack